Skip to main content

 Artificial Intelligence for the Sciences

 The Artificial Intelligence for the Sciences (AI4theSciences) cofund Project is an innovative, interdisciplinary and intersectoral PhD program conducted by Université Paris Sciences et Lettres (PSL).
 AI4theSciences Cofund project participates in the development of an interdisciplinary research community composed of all PSL laboratories at the cutting edge of the use of artificial intelligence techniques in their own disciplines.
-As a founding member of 3IA PR[A]IRIE and the ELLIS Paris unit, PSL is recognised at the highest international level for its work in mathematics and computer science, at the core of AI and Machine Learning.
+As a founding member of 3IA PR[A]IRIE and the Paris School of AI within the framework of the IA-Cluster programme, PSL is recognised at the highest international level for its work in mathematics and computer science, at the core of AI and Machine Learning.

 AI4theSciences is a flagship project for PSL University.
-It will be an emblematic example to all the PSL scientific community that EU projects are accelerators of career development, advance and transfer knowledge.
+It is an emblematic example to all the PSL scientific community that EU projects are accelerators of career development, advance and transfer knowledge.

 Logo of the project